 If you’re constructing your fire pit in the summer, make sure you look up any restrictions your city or county may have on outdoor burns.
-Here in Seattle we have hot, dry summers that leave us prone to wildfires, so we often have burn bans in place during particularly scorched spells.
-This blog from the Seattle mayor’s office has information specific to our area.
+Here in Seattle, we have hot, dry summers that leave us prone to wildfires, so we often have burn bans in place during particularly scorched spells.
 Before you get started, be sure to review Seattle Fire Department’s home fire safety website (which includes a helpful fire safety checklist).

 We built this specific fire pit for Eastside Academy’s New Housing Program.
 This program serves homeless and vulnerable youth in our community who also attend Eastside Academy’s nonprofit high school, where they receive education, recovery support, mental health counseling, and mentoring (with campuses in Bellevue and Redmond).

 This is a relatively simple project with a few basic materials, but stacked together—it makes for a pretty heavy load.
 All that gravel and cement can be difficult to transport and maneuver.
 If you’re here in the Seattle area, Dunn Lumber offers a $60 flat-rate delivery for all local orders.
 (You can even purchase everything you need online and schedule your delivery.)